 Some plants are physically similar to flowers but they’re poisonous to the touch.
 Pesticides can also put your child’s safety at risk.
 Make sure you’re looking for all such red flags before letting your child explore the garden.
-Of course to be on teh safe side you can use child & animal friendly pesticides (something we recommend everyone does to avoid harming bees and other living organisms essential to the local and global ecosystem).
+Of course to be on teh safe side you can use child & animal friendly pesticides available from Amazon (something we recommend everyone does to avoid harming bees and other living organisms essential to the local and global ecosystem).

 In case you find yourself having to use pesticides, do not forget to rinse the vegetables thoroughly before using them.
 As an alternative, you can also introduce natural predators to your garden in order to keep it pesticide-free.